ImaginaryLandscape/django-version-viewer/README.md

 ## Django CMS integration

 If Django CMS is installed, a new menu item will be added to the CMS Toolbar Page Menu that will allow opening the version viewer popup.

 ![CMS Integration](/images/version-viewer-cms-integration.jpg "CMS Integration")

 ## Permissions

 You can set your own access permissions on the template tag and route by defining your own `Accessor` class.
 This class must have a `allow_access` method that returns a `boolean`.
 By defualt, django_version_viewer only allows superusers access to the route and template tag.

     # Django Version Viewer settings:
-    # default class only allows superusers access
     ACCESSOR_CLASS_PATH = 'mypathto.my.AccessorClass'

+    # the default class only allows superusers access
+    django_version_viewer.mixins.SuperuserAccessor

 ## Running Tests

-    cd example18/
+    pip install -e .[testing]
-    pip install -r requirements.txt
+    pip install 'django==1.8'
-    flake8 ..
+    flake8 .
-    ENABLE_DJANGOCMS=False ./manage.py test django_version_viewer
+    ENABLE_DJANGOCMS=False coverage run ./example18/manage.py test django_version_viewer